"The Cancer Center doesn’t feel like a hospital. All the doctors were great."

 With Steve’s cancer having spread to his lymph nodes, additional treatment was needed.
 On Jan.
 13, 2014, Steve began receiving chemotherapy as prescribed by Medical Oncologist Andrew Moore, MD, of Southeast Hematology/ Oncology.

-Dr. Moore says coordinated treatments, ranging from surgery to chemotherapy and/or radiation, provide the best approach to fighting all types of cancer.
+"Coordinated treatments, ranging from surgery to chemotherapy and/or radiation, provide the best approach to fighting all types of cancer."

 Both Drs.
 Moore and Silliman also recommend colonoscopy screenings for anyone over the age of 50.
 Such screenings allow for earlier detection of colon cancer when it can more easily be treated, they explain.

 Steve underwent infusion therapy once every two weeks for six months at the Southeast Cancer Center.
 After each treatment, he returned home, hooked up to a portable infusion pump that provided 46 hours of continuous, low-dose chemotherapy.
 The small pump, housed in a fanny-pack-type bag, allowed Steve to carry on with his life, including working at his store, while receiving the added treatment.